Female education: Modern period

-Much education was channelled through religious establishments.
+Much education was channeled through religious establishments.
 Not all of these educated women only for marriage and motherhood; for example, Quaker views on women had allowed much equality from the foundation of the denomination in the mid-17th century.
 The abolitionist William Allen and his wife Grizell Hoare set up the Newington Academy for Girls in 1824, teaching an unusually wide range of subjects from languages to sciences.

 Actual progress in institutional terms, for secular education of women, began in the West in the 19th century, with the founding of colleges offering single-sex education to young women.
 These appeared in the middle of the century.
 The Princess: A Medley, a narrative poem by Alfred Lord Tennyson, is a satire of women's education, still a controversial subject in 1848, when Queen's College first opened in London.
 Emily Davies campaigned for women's education in the 1860s, and founded Girton College in 1869, as did Anne Clough found Newnham College in 1875.
 Progress was gradual, and often depended on individual efforts—for example, those of Frances Lupton, which led to the founding of the Leeds Girls' High School in 1876.
 W. S. Gilbert parodied Tennyson's poem and treated the themes of women's higher education and feminism in general with The Princess in 1870 and Princess Ida in 1883.

 Once women began to graduate from institutions of higher education, there steadily developed also a stronger academic stream of schooling, and the teacher training of women in larger numbers, principally to provide primary education.
 Women's access to traditionally all-male institutions took several generations to become complete.